 Silently, we both stepped backward.
 I’m not normally very sneaky on the trail, but at this moment, I was.
 Three steps backward, my position changed just enough to see him: a 1500-pound bull bison standing just around the bend in the center of the trail.

 Up the ridgeline, to my right, was a family of three hiking down the trail.
 Putting the puzzle pieces together, my best guess is they were heading down while the bison was heading up.
 Like most animals, he wasn’t looking for trouble, so he turned around when he saw them blocking his way.
 Except he hadn’t counted on another party — us — coming from the other direction.

-It wasn’t hard to read the bison’s mind as he looked around.
+It wasn’t hard to read the bison’s mind while he looked around.
 He had to stay on the trail; the hillside was too steep to go any other way.
 He was boxed in.
 He was trapped.

 Slowly, we kept walking backwards, one step at a time.
 We could see the other hikers doing the same, collectively giving the bull a wider berth.
 No one wanted to make any sudden movements.
 Bison look docile, especially in Yellowstone where there are always tourists around, but this one was scraping his feet on the ground.
 His tail raised.
 Clearly, he was agitated.

 Not many park visitors seem afraid of bison, but that’s a rookie mistake.
 Every summer there’s a news report of a bison attack in the park, usually because someone gets too close.
 Bison can run as fast as a horse and are surprisingly agile.
 Unless you’re a professional bull fighter, you don’t stand a chance if they decide to charge.